Dr. David Snell

 Dr. Jennifer White

 Dr. White is a small animal veterinarian.
 She graduated from the Western College of Veterinary Medicine in 2006, and completed a Small Animal Clinical Internship at the Atlantic College of Veterinary Medicine in Charlottetown PEI in the following year.
 She joined Central Veterinary Services in the fall of 2007.
-Dr. White’s has professional interest in preventative medicine and dermatology and overall, she is happiest tending to the small animals that come through our doors, extending her compassion and caring to every patient she sees.
-In her time away from work, she enjoys cooking for her baby, going for walks with her german shepherd named Larry, as well as dabbling in photography.
-Dr. White and her husband Marc recently welcomed a beautiful baby girl named Natalie.
+Dr. White has professional interest in preventative medicine and dermatology and overall, she is happiest tending to the small animals that come through our doors, extending her compassion and caring to every patient she sees.
+In her time away from work, she enjoys cooking for her little girl Natalie, going for walks with her German Shepherd named Larry, as well as dabbling in photography.
 Dr. White was born and raised in Winnipeg, MB.

 Dr. Samyra Stuart-Altman